 Accomplishments: Since our launch in January 2018, Ourganda has been able to:

 • Hire a professional medical staff and support team to operate our own mobile medical

-• Establish wellness clubs in each village with over 400 fully-engaged members.
+• Establish wellness clubs in each village with over 600 fully-engaged members.

 • Create happiness & wellness clubs for children in each of our villages.

 • Conduct an 8-day medical camp led by two physicians and ten medical students from the

 • Witness the dramatic improvement of scores of people who are beginning to live more

 • Arrange for life-saving surgeries for several villagers.

 • Provide two rainwater collection systems in one of our villages and raise funds to provide

 • Provide multiple water purification units for each village.

 • Give hundreds of hygiene kits to young women and dozens of birthing kits to pregnant

 • Implement a comprehensive, cloud-based data-collection system to track each patient’s

-• Distribute 100 solar-powered audio Bibles in the Runyoro-Rutoro dialect (in partnership with InTouch Ministries).
+• Secure 100 solar-powered audio Bibles in the Runyoro-Rutoro dialect for distribution (in

-• Provide shoes for 350 children and adults (in partnership with Sole Hope).
+• Provide shoes for 650 children and adults (in partnership with Sole Hope).

 Next Step Goals:

-• Launch a second team to serve three more villages
+• Launch a second team to serve three more villages.

 • Double life expectancy in the villages we serve